 Blog

-A History of Leak Detection Sensors
+A Brief History of Leak Detection Sensors

 - The sensor would be monitored by an alarm unit that continuously checked the current being pulled by the thermistor.
 In normal conditions, the current remained steady, indicating that the sensor was maintaining its set temperature.